1. Home

 Like the other simple modifiers, prepositional phrases are not merely ornaments; they add details that can help us understand a sentence.

-PRACTICE: Building with Simple Modifiers
+Building With Simple Modifiers

 Use adjectives, adverbs, and prepositional phrases to expand the sentence below.
 Add details that answer the questions in parentheses and make the sentence more interesting and informative.